 Chief Communications Officer

-Clark College offers presidential
+Clark College offers presidential scholarship to student

-overcame the odds
+who overcame the odds

 Ramona Vercher announced as the 2013-2014